TitansProductions/TP-Advanced-Zombies/README.md

+# THE FOLLOWING SCRIPT IS NO LONGER SUPPORTED.

 # TP-Advanced-Zombies (ESX, QBCORE & STANDALONE SUPPORT)
 An advanced FiveM zombies script which provides you many features in purpose to enjoy and create a realistic zombie apocalypse server.